Micro Servo - MG90D High Torque Metal Gear

 To control with an Arduino, we suggest connecting the orange control wire to pin 9 or 10 and using the Servo library included with the Arduino IDE (see here for an example sketch).
 Position "0" (1.5ms pulse) is middle, "90" (~2ms pulse) is all the way to the right, "-90" (~1ms pulse) is all the way to the left.

-Note that the default servo pulse widths (usually 1ms to 2ms) may not give you a full 180 degrees of motion.
-In that case, check if you can set your servo controller to custom pulse lengths and try 0.75ms to 2.25ms.
-You can try shorter/longer pulses but be aware that if you go too far you could break your servo!
+Note that the default servo pulse widths (usually 1ms to 2ms) will not give a full range of motion on this servo.
+We recommend using manual pulse lengths if possible: check if you can set your servo controller to custom pulse lengths and try 0.75ms to 2.25ms.
+You can try shorter/longer pulses but be aware that if you go too far you could break your servo, so slowly try a wider range to characterize the servo response!

 - Size : 22.8 x 12.2 x 28.5 mm